DigitalArcPlatform/documentation/docs/duringEvent/oralHistory/index.md

 ### Uploading Android Audio Recordings to Google Drive

+1. Locate the intended Google Drive folder, preferably through the Google Drive app
+1. Press the "+" button at the bootom right of the screen.
+1. Select "upload."
+1. Using the filters at the top of the Android file browser, choose "Audio."
+	1. Alternatively, you can use the menu in the top left to select "Audio."
+1. You should now be able to see your audio recording.
+1. Select the recording and it will begin to upload automatically.

 ### Uploading iPhone Audio Recordings to Google Drive

 Uploading iPhone recordings to the proper Google Drivedrive destination is a multi-step process.

 1. Locate Google Drive
-	a.
-Open Voice Memos app.
+	1. Open Voice Memos app.
-	b.
-Tap on the recording you wish to upload (make sure the recording is named using the Object ID).
+	1. Tap on the recording you wish to upload (make sure the recording is named using the Object ID).
-	c.
-Tap the three dots in the upper right corner of your recording.
+	1. Tap the three dots in the upper right corner of your recording.
-	d.
-Select “Share.”
+	1. Select “Share.”
-	e.
-Scroll until you see the icon for Google Drive.
+	1. Scroll until you see the icon for Google Drive.
 If it doesn’t appear, tap “More” and then scroll through all of your apps until you locate it.
 2. Create a Folder in Your Personal Google Drive
-	a.
-Select “Folder” at the bottom of your screen.
+	1. Select “Folder” at the bottom of your screen.
 Select “My Drive” and create a new folder by selecting the folder icon with a plus sign (+) on the top right.
-	b.
-Label the folder with today’s date so you can temporarily save all audio recordings in this folder on your personal drive.
+	1. Label the folder with today’s date so you can temporarily save all audio recordings in this folder on your personal drive.
-	c.
-Click “Create” to save the folder.
+	1. Click “Create” to save the folder.
-	d.
-When uploading your first recording, after you create the folder, you can select “Save here.”
+	1. When uploading your first recording, after you create the folder, you can select “Save here.”
-	e.
-Select “UPLOAD” and the file will be added to your personal Google Drive account.
+	1. Select “UPLOAD” and the file will be added to your personal Google Drive account.
 3. Move Audio Recordings to the Project’s Google Drive
-	a.
-Now, we need to move the file from your personal Google Drive account to the shared folder for this workshop.
+	1. Now, we need to move the file from your personal Google Drive account to the shared folder for this workshop.
 Exit the Voice Memos app and return to the Google Drive app.
-	b.
-Locate your audio recording in your personal Google Drive “My Drive” tab.
+	1. Locate your audio recording in your personal Google Drive “My Drive” tab.
 You may need to search for your folder by using part of the name: “2025-05.”
-	c.
-Tap the three dots to the right of the file.
+	1. Tap the three dots to the right of the file.
 Scroll down and tap the “Move” button.
-	d.
-Tap the “Shared with me” button.
+	1. Tap the “Shared with me” button.
-	e.
-Search or browse for the “02_Community Partners Stories” folder.
+	1. Search or browse for the “02_Community Partners Stories” folder.
 Select the folder.
-	f.
-Select “Interviews.”
+	1. Select “Interviews.”
-	g.
-Tap “Move here” on the bottom right of your screen.
+	1. Tap “Move here” on the bottom right of your screen.